iamkirankumaryadav/Library/Data Science/Cross Validation.md

 # **Cross-Validation**
 - Cross-validation is a resampling technique to evaluate the trained model performance on a limited dataset.
-- Cross-validation evaluates how well the model will perform on new unseen fresh data.
+- Cross-validation evaluates the performance of the model on new unseen data.
-- Once the model is trained, we can't assume that it is going to perform well on the **new unseen data**.
+- Once the model is trained, we can't assume it will perform well on the new unseen data.
-- We can't be sure that the model will give the desired **accuracy** and **variance**.
+- We can't be sure the model will give the desired **accuracy** and **variance**.
 - We need some kind of assurance for the accuracy of the predictions that our model will give.
 - **Validation:** Assurance that your model is trained well (**Low Bias** and **Low Variance**)
 - To evaluate the performance of any model, we need to test it on some new unseen data.
-- So based on the performance we can say whether there is underfitting or overfitting.
+- So based on the performance we can conclude whether there is underfitting or overfitting.
-- Cross-validation gives a more realistic and stable idea of how well the model will perform on new data.
+- Cross-validation gives a more realistic idea of how well the model will perform on new unseen data.

 <h3><a href='#hold'>Holdout</a> | <a href='#kfold'>K Fold</a> | <a href='#skfold'>Stratified K Fold</a> | <a href='#loocv'>Leave One Out</a> </h3>

 <h3 name='hold'>1.
 Holdout Method | Train Test Split</h3>

 - Split the entire dataset into (70% - 30%) or (80% - 20%) for the training set and testing set.
-- The ML model is trained using only the training data.
+- The ML model is trained using only the training set.
 Learns to identify patterns and relationships within the data.
 - Once trained, the model's performance is evaluated on the testing set.
 The model makes predictions on the testing set.
 - There is a possibility of **high bias** if we have limited data, it will not train the model properly.

 <h3 name='kfold'>2.
 K Fold Cross Validation</h3>

-- The entire dataset is divided into **K** equal sized subsets called folds, 1 of **K** subset is used as **testing set**.
+- The dataset is divided into **K** equal sized subsets called folds, 1 of **K** subset is used as **testing set**.
 - The process is iterated K times, and **K - 1** subsets are used as training sets. **Mean** error of **K** trials is calculated.
 - Reduces **bias** and **variance** (Generally generates low bias model) It's best approach if we have limited input data.
 - A very high value of K will lead to overfitting and a very low value of K will work similarly to the train test split.

 <h3 name='skfold'>3.
 Stratified K Fold Cross Validation</h3>

-- A variation of K fold cross-validation that ensures each fold has an equal proportion of samples for each class.
+- A variation of K fold cross-validation that ensures each fold has an equal proportion for each class label.
-- Data is divided into K equal-sized folds, each subset has equal proportion samples of each **target class labels**.
+- Data is divided into K equal-sized folds, and each subset has an equal proportion for each class label.
-- Models get **equally** distributed target class labels for **training**.
+- Models get equally distributed target class labels for training.
 - One of **K** fold is used as **testing set**, and **K - 1** folds are used as **training set**.
 - **Mean** error of **K** trials is calculated.
 Reduce **bias** and **variance**.
 - An accurate way to evaluate the performance of a model on imbalanced data sets.